BB 12: Surbhi Rana Calls Romil Chaudhary A Compulsive Liar & Dual Faced, & Sreesanth Arrogant!

 - Wilderness Of Rajaji National Park

-Surbhi Rana, who entered the house along with Romil Chaudhary as wild card entrant, was eliminated during the mid-week elimination, just a few days before the finale.
-While many viewers hated her for being loud and aggressive, a few of them like her for being bold and straight-forward.
-Although she improved after Salman revealed as to how many fans felt about her, unfortunately, she got eliminated.
+Surbhi Rana, who entered the house along with Romil Chaudhary as a wild card entrant, was eliminated during the mid-week elimination, just a few days before the finale.
+While many viewers hated her for being loud and aggressive, a few of them liked her for being bold and straightforward.
+She improved after Salman revealed how fans felt about her; unfortunately, she was eliminated.
 Her fights with Sreesanth made headlines.

 In an interview to TOI, she says that she is proud of herself and her journey.
-She also calls herself as the true winner of the Bigg Boss.
+She also calls herself the true winner of Bigg Boss.
 Read on to know more.

 Surbhi Calls Herself A Winner!